fuwiak/retroMenu/HOW_TO_RUN.md

 - Export to CSV
 - Language filtering

-**Python App:**
+**Python Utilities:**
-- State machine-based architecture
+- Social media statistics collection (YouTube, VK, Instagram)
-- Multiple scenes (Menu, Video Stats, Terrain Builder)
+- Daily view reports
-- Retro Pyxel graphics
+- Telegram bot integrations

 ---

 ## Docker & Railway Deployment

 The Docker setup focuses on the Vite analytics app (`retro-terrain`).
-The Pyxel game requires a desktop environment and is not containerized for Railway.
+CLI utilities are run locally and are not containerised.

 ### Build and run locally with Docker
 ```bash